-While high-income tax payers are required to pay the most income tax, there are a few practices these individuals can engage in to lower the amount they pay at the end of the year.
+While high-income taxpayers are required to pay the most income tax, there are a few practices these individuals can engage in to lower the amount they pay at the end of the year.

 Purchasing stock for at least one year prevents you from paying additional costs from unnecessary taxes.
 Allowing your stock to become eligible for long-term treatment helps to reduce the amount you pay in taxes.
-Failing to hold stock for at least a year causes you to pay short-term capital gains on investments rather than just the 15 to 20 percent of normal capital gains tax, in short paying more.
+Failing to hold a stock for at least a year causes you to pay short-term capital gains on investments rather than just the 15 to 20 percent of normal capital gains tax, in short paying more.

-Regular reviews of your taxable assets makes sure you’re aware of all the areas that may be costing you extra money.
+Regular reviews of your taxable assets make sure you’re aware of all the areas that may be costing you extra money.
 Routine checks develop good practices and habits that help to reduce what you pay.